EOEboh/crypto-lion/README.md

 ## Installation
 Fork and clone this repo

-Install necessary dependies as indicated in the `package.json` file
+Install necessary dependencies as indicated in the `package.json` file

 Run `npm start` on your terminal, navigate to http://localhost:3000 and the project should run live on your local environment